elyelysiox/recaptcha/README.md

 - **Idx 69** (`string`)
   - Value: `09AKhCRwjrDFiHsrRA--o23-HB-eWqOtk_XQ-rLE1...`
   - Hashed: `false`
-  - Description: A session token used for human identification, stored in `window.sessionStorage` and increments the score if valid
+  - Description: A session token used for human identification, stored in the browser cookies and increments the score if valid

 - **Idx 70** (`array`)
   - Value: `[null,null,"","",null,"1l0fl"]`